 - Delete plugin and data

 - Delete plugin, data, and settings (full removal)

 But that is not quite how things work yet.
 It would be nice to eventually see something like this required in the repository.

 How to Uninstall a WordPress Plugin (the Proper Way)

-Today we are going to show you a few recommendations and tricks on how to uninstall a WordPress plugin and or theme the proper way.
+Today we are going to show you a few recommendations and tricks on how to uninstall a WordPress theme and/or plugin the proper way.
 This could include everything from using the developer’s optional full removal process or having to do a self-cleanup in the database.